RespiraWorks/Ventilator/software/gui/README.md

 * runs the app
 * runs unit tests

 The script should work for most debian systems using `apt` as the package manager.
 It should also work on macOS.
 For a comprehensive list of commands and options you can always run:

 ```
-./gui.sh --help
+./gui.sh help
 ```

 Here is a quick summary of some of those options (which may not be up to date).

 To install dependencies, run:
 ```
-./gui.sh --install
+./gui.sh install
 ```

 To build the application, run:

 ```
-./gui.sh --build
+./gui.sh build
 ```

 You can run this latest step with `-j` option to make it faster, but when compiling on *RPi* you may run out of virtual memory.

 You can also compile with `--debug` option.
-You will see additional information on the screen, and logs will be more detailed (`debug` and `trace` level messages will be written), and will output to console in addition to file.
+You will see additional information on the screen, and logs will be more detailed (`debug` and `trace` level messages will be written), and will output to both console and log file.

 ### Mac OS X